conjurdemos/cdemo/README.md

-# Cyberark Conjur Enterprise demonstration environment
+# Dynamic Access Provider demonstration environment

-This will set up a new demo environment that will show off the features of a Conjur Enterprise in conjunction with common devops tools.
+This will set up a new demo environment that will show off the features of DAP in conjunction with common devops tools.
 The tools are all docker containers that are all mapped to the same docker network to all for DNS resolution of the docker container name.

 ## Conjur Appliance